 Fremont College uses the Department of Education's terminology when indicating students' academic standing: "Financial Aid Warning" and "Financial Aid Probation".
-These terms are used to indicate academic standing for all students, including those not receiving federal student financial aid.
+These terms are used to indicate academic standing for all students, including those not receiving federal student financial aid or students receiving VA educational benefits.
+Students receiving VA benefits who fail to meet SAP while on Financial Aid Probation with an Academic Plan status, will have their VA benefits discontinued.
 Criteria for determining Financial Aid Warning and SAP Warning are identical; Criteria for determining Financial Aid Probation and SAP Probation are identical; Criteria for determining Financial Aid Probation with an Academic Plan and Academic Plan are identical; Criteria for determining Financial Aid Disqualification and SAP Disqualification are identical.